-There are more than 2 million people in the UK with arrhythmias or heart problems and, whilst it can feel daunting when you have been recently diagnosed, rest assured that most conditions are treatable and allow you to continue living a normal life.
+Having arrhythmias or heart problems can feel pretty daunting when you’ve been recently diagnosed but rest assured that most conditions are treatable and allow you to continue living a normal life – which is comforting news.

 In fact, most people with heart conditions should be fine to travel, just as long as they feel well and their GP agrees their condition is stable and under control, because the last thing you want is to run into any issues whilst you should be having a relaxing time on holiday.

-More serious arrhythmias include heart block which causes the heart to beat much slower than normal and can cause people to collapse, and ventricular fibrillation which is a rare disorganised rhythm of heartbeats that can lead to loss of consciousness and even death if not treated appropriately.
+The more serious arrhythmias include heart block.
+This causes the heart to beat much slower than normal and can cause people to collapse.
+Another variation is called ventricular fibrillation, which is a rare, disorganised rhythm of heartbeats that can lead to loss of consciousness and even death if not treated appropriately.

-It is important to take advice from your GP before you travel and ensure you are aware of likely triggers which can bring on arrhythmia.
-Triggers can include viral illnesses, alcohol, tobacco, exercise, caffeine and some prescribed or illegal recreational drugs.
+It’s important to ask for advice from your GP before you travel and ensure you are aware of likely triggers which can bring on arrhythmia.
+These triggers can include viral illnesses, alcohol, tobacco, exercise, caffeine and some prescribed or illegal recreational drugs.

-While there are many people in the UK who actually suffer with arrhythmia – it’s important to bear in mind that there are actually many different types of the condition itself, as we touched on above.
+While there are many people in the UK who suffer with arrhythmia – it’s important to bear in mind that there are actually many different types of the condition itself, as we touched on above.